 No Man’s Sky

-Loaded with content, with actual multiplayer, and three years worth of updates, No Man’s Sky is finally the game advertised broadly before it launched.
-Procedurally generated planets are fun and relaxing to explore, players can build bases to hole up in after a long day, and there’s a seemingly endless amount of new planets, new flora and fauna to discover and name.
+Loaded with content, with actual multiplayer, and several years’ worth of updates, No Man’s Sky is finally the game that was advertised broadly before launch.
+Procedurally generated planets are fun and relaxing to explore, players can build bases to hole up in after a long day, and there’s a seemingly endless number of new planets, new flora and fauna to discover and name.

 It doesn’t go for the aesthetic fidelity of Elite Dangerous and the likes, settling for a simpler, more abstract style, but that makes generation of new content easier without having new creations look too out of place.
 If you’re looking for a chill space exploration game, No Man’s Sky is a pretty good pick, with little (except some life-support meters) to worry about.

-You’ll even get to design a species, complete with its phenotype, various traits, and the core of the ideology and form of government.
+You even get to design a species, complete with its phenotype, various traits, and the core of the ideology and form of government.
 It’s quite detailed, and it’s going to influence your playstyle during the entire playthrough.
-It even avoids the pitfalls of bad 4X endgame thanks to events and catastrophes shaking up the status quo and making late stages interesting.
+It even avoids the pitfalls of bad 4X endgame thanks to events and catastrophes shaking up the status quo and keeping late stages interesting.

 Surviving Mars is a step down the scale ladder from Stellaris, but being published under the aegis of Paradox, Haemimont’s still does have a lot of moving parts.
 SM tasks you with establishing a self-sustaining Mars colony, first with adorable retrofuturistic-looking robots, and then with the hands and hard work of colonists willingly coming to live on the red planet for some reason.

-You’ll build various sources of electricity, a number of different resource production and processing facilities.
+You’ll build various sources of electricity, a number of different resource-producing and processing facilities, as well as a stable of handy robots and vehicles.
 You’ll also eventually start exploring the region away from your mission, seeking new resource deposits, or investigating mysteries.
 And oddly enough, the research tree is arranged at random, so you’ll never have the same exact starting experience on every run.

 Universe Sandbox 2